Fiber Optic Connectors

 LC connector

-LC connectors normally held together in a duplex configuration with a plastic clip.
+LC connectors are normally held together in a duplex configuration with a plastic clip.
 The ferrule of an LC connector is 1.25mm.
 There are 3 different types of LC connectors:

 - Single Mode LC APC